TylerTemp/SaintsField/README.md

 **Known Issue**

-`Horizental` style is buggy, for the following reasons:
+About `Horizental` style:

 1. On IMGUI, `HorizontalScope` does **NOT** shrink when there are many items, and will go off-view without a scrollbar.
 Both `Odin` and `Markup-Attributes` have the same issue.
 However, `Markup-Attribute` uses `labelWidth` to make the situation a bit better, which `SaintsEditor` does not provide (at this point at least).
-2. On UI Toolkit the label will be put into a new line above.
-It'll have some issue for struct/class but I'm working on it.
+2. On UI Toolkit the label will be put into a new line above

 ![layout_compare_with_other](https://github.com/TylerTemp/SaintsField/assets/6391063/1376b585-c381-46a9-b22d-5a96808dab7f)